nhtoby311/WaterSurface/README.md

 ## InteractiveFX

 IntertiveFX type component will be the additional effects apply on the WaterSurface type.
-This can be added as children component of the WaterSurface component
+This can be added as children component of the WaterSurface component.

 ```jsx
 <WaterSurfaceComplex>